jrehor/kcc/README.md

 Jokes aside, we hear a lot about implementations of similar systems in languages such as C++ or Java that involve thousands of lines of code written by large teams, built on top of complex library stacks and even more complex infrastructure.
-What these guys are not allowed to tell you, but tell you anyway, is that their projects are desperately over budget, totally past deadline and implement an an utterly outdated spec.
+What these guys are not allowed to tell you, but tell you anyway, is that their project is desperately over budget, totally past deadline, and was designed for the version of reality that simply no longer exists.

 In comparision, a k solution is typically a few factors of magnitude less code, implemented by a small and agile team or a single individual, hardly requires any external dependencies and always ships on time.
+Last but not least, the comparative effort of keeping 200 LoC up-to-date with reality compared to 20,000 LoC is not **100** times easier.
+Against all intuition, it is actually **20,000** times easier.
+And if you think we exaggerating, think again, then try prove us wrong.

 ## what is k